 Record the individual's response in:

-a statement (on an SSA-795 or an R/C, etc.) describing the IRWE claimed or that no IRWE is alleged.
+a statement on an SSA-795 (Statement of Claimant or Other Individual) or SSA-5002 (Report of Contact or an R/C in SSI claim system) describing the IRWE claimed or no IRWE is alleged.

 3. When to Develop

-complete an initial application or a redetermination (unless the work expenses were developed as part of a monthly/quarterly wage verification process); or
+complete an initial application or a redetermination (unless the work expenses were developed as part of a monthly or quarterly wage verification process); or

-receive a report that the recipient has started working;or
+receive a report the recipient has started working; or

-NOTE: A change in the amount of earnings of a blind worker implies a change in expenses since the amount of taxes deducted probably changed.
+NOTE: Develop BWE exclusions for months the individual has earnings.
+These exclusions should be verified and include the taxes on these wages, as well as any other applicable expenses, before adjudicating an initial claim or redetermination.
+A change in the earnings of a blind individual implies a change in expense since the amount of taxes deducted has probably changed.

-Document the file to support your allocation of work expenses.
-(See SI 00820.560 for instructions on allocating work expenses.)
+Document the file to support your allocation of BWE or IRWE.
+(For instructions on allocating work expenses, see SI 00820.560.)

 C. Procedure — Verification